Menu Close

 Q.2.
 Who was Philip?
 What was odd about his response to the persecution?
 What difference did his ministry make to the city of Samaria? – (Acts 8:5-8 c.f.
 6:5; Jn.4:9; 8:48)

 Philip was one of the seven, chosen to be a server at Jerusalem.
 After the persecution, he was the first missionary.
 He eventually settled at Caesarea, where Paul stayed with his four prophetess daughters – … entering the house of Philip the evangelist, who was one of the seven, we stayed with him (Acts 6:5; 21:8-9).
-Jews and Samaritans did not relate, so when the Jewish leaders called Jesus a Samaritan, it was meant as a gross insult (Jn.4:9; 8:48).
+Jews and Samaritans did not normally relate, so when the Jewish leaders called Jesus a Samaritan, it was meant as a gross insult (see Jn.4:9; 8:48).
 However, Christ had gripped Phillip’s heart, so he crossed the cultural barriers erected by men.
 His preaching of Christ, accompanied by signs and wonders brought – … much rejoicing in that city (Acts 8:8 c.f.
 8:5).

 Q.3.
 What reputation did Simon, the Magician have?
 What drew him to the preaching of Philip?
 How did Simon reveal his true colours? – (Acts 8:9-19)